Skip to main content

 The first step is to to enrol into a Cert II in Security Operations which is normally a duration of 2-3 weeks depending on the provider.

-Once they have all documents you'll go to the post office to get your photo taken and payment of the security licence.
+Once you have all documents you'll go to the post office to get your photo taken and payment of the security licence.
 You'll normally have a 3 month wait time before receiving your license.

 South Australia (SA)